Dog adoption saves lives. Adopt a dog and you'll have a friend for life! Contact us, or contact another local humane society, animal shelter or SPCA.

 Please describe your ideal dog.

 We are eager to assist you in finding the right match.
 Please understand that this may be a time consuming process as we receive a lot of applications and have only a couple of volunteers processing them.
-If you have not received a response from us by email or phone within 4 days, please email us to inquire as to the status of your application.
-Thanks very much for your patience.
+We are only able to contact you if we determine that you are the most suitable applicant for the dog you have applied for.

 Why should you adopt?